morepath/morepath/doc/quickstart.rst

 Models
 ~~~~~~

-A model is any Python object that represents an aspect of your
+A model is any Python object that represents the content of your
 application: say a document, or a user, an address, and so on.
 A model
 may be a plain in-memory Python object or be backed by a database
 using an ORM such as SQLAlchemy_, or some NoSQL database such as the